bitpredator/bpt_crafting/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

+About bpt_crafting:

+The Repositories has been moved for convenience please use the link to the new Repositories https://github.com/bitpredator/bpt_resourcepack